 Other Native Hawaiian scholars such as @haymakana, a Ph.D. student with interests in indigenous education and race in Hawaiʻi, have spoken out against the exploitation of Native Hawaiian culture through the tourism industry.
 Here, she explains how images and fantasy of escape come at the expense of Native Hawaiians, leading to more Kānaka (Native Hawaiian) displacement: “When you fantasize about laying on our beaches you fantasize about tearing us away from our homeland and our ‘ohana that still live there … Kānaka are being displaced by hotels, rich people’s summer homes, Airbnbs, etc.”

-From the perspective of a Filipina-Okinawan settler, I can also attest that the overwhelming presence of tourism contributes to the rising cost of living, homelessness, and environmental destruction within our communities.
-Through my own advocacy on women’s issues within governmental and non-governmental contexts, I’ve learned to connect violence against women to the sexualized fantasy of Hawaiʻi upheld by tourism.
-Through attending conferences with other governmental and non-governmental organizations, I know that the tourism and military presence are the primary contributors to our high rates of sex trafficking within the state.
+From the perspective of a Filipina-Okinawan diasporic settler, I can also attest that the overwhelming presence of tourism contributes to the rising cost of living, homelessness, and environmental destruction within our communities.
+Through my own advocacy on women’s issues within governmental and non-governmental contexts, I’ve learned to connect violence against women in our community to the sexualized fantasy of Hawaiʻi upheld by tourism.
+Through attending conferences on issues such as sex trafficking, I know that the tourism and military presence are the primary contributors to our high rates of sex trafficking within the state.

 Other scholars such as Gregory Pōmaika’i, a Ph.D. student at UC San Diego with interests in the Hawaiian diaspora in Las Vegas, Nevada, militarism, and queer Indigenous relations of off-island resurgence, responded to @haymakana’s thread with their own.